ibm-cloud-docs/loadbalancer-service/apis.md

 ```
 {: codeblock}

-### Update multiple Layer 7 rules attached to the same Layer 7 policy
+### Update multiple Layer 7 rules that are attached to the same Layer 7 policy
 {: #update-multiple-layer-7-rules-attached-to-the-same-layer-7-policy-}

 ```py